Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Related Work

-Concurrent work~\cite{wandel2025semalign3d}, also proposes to geometrically align images in 3D using depth maps to build category prototypes.
-However, it is designed around a test-time alignment of the 3D prototype to the test image, which requires segmentation masks, and lacks the ability to generalize to new categories, as no prototype for them would exist in absence of training samples.
+Concurrent work~\cite{wandel2025semalign3d} also proposes to geometrically align images in 3D using depth maps to build category prototypes.
+It is designed around a test-time alignment of the 3D prototype to the test image.
+This requires knowing the test category beforehand, having build a dedicated prototype for it, having a segmentation mask for the test instance, and solving a computationally expensive alignment problem, limiting its applicability to severely constrained scenarios where the category has been seen during training and throughput it not an issue.
+In comparison, while our model shares a similar concept of building 3D category prototype, our goal is to design a generalizable SC pipeline by training a correspondence head on top of a backbone.
+This allows our model to compute correspondence in a single feedforward pass and generalize to new categories all the while not requiring knowledge of the test category or segmentation.